For more information or to get a quote contact us today

 You can protect yourself from potential lawsuits by getting liability coverage.
 The problem is that most insurers won’t provide coverage for working dogs.
 Or, if they do, you’ll find that they only cover certain breeds.
 These will not be the breeds that are classified as “dangerous.”

 Fortunately, there is an answer to this problem.
-We are specialists at providing liability coverage for a wide range of activities and businesses that other insurers refuse to cover.
+We are specialists at providing liability insurance solutions for a wide range of activities and businesses that other insurers refuse to cover.

 XINSURANCE is powered by Evolution Insurance Brokers, LC (“EIB”), an excess and surplus lines insurance brokerage.
 With over 40 years of experience, we can offer customized coverage via our all-in-one approach.

 This approach means we look at each business or person individually.
 We assess their situation and needs.
 Then we create a plan that covers their requirements for liability.
 Our unique offering allows us to provide broader coverage as well as higher limits (up to $10 million limits with higher limits available through reinsurance partners).

 For those that have working dogs, we are proud to be able to offer insurance for working dogs: